bustle/slugify/README.md

 [1:06 PM]  zeejab everything new is id last, what steve said
 ```

-This module copies in the `slug` module from npm and the single unicode table it uses for symbol lookups.
-Installs much faster and doesn't use external services.
+This module just uses the `slugify` module from npm and adds some minor bustle-specific adjustments.

 # Api